 A Lawyer Can Help You Learn About Your Rights Following Sepsis

-If you develop sepsis, whether due to a surgical complication or due to a care provider’s negligence, a lawyer can help you learn more about your rights.
+If you develop sepsis, whether due to a surgical complication or due to a care provider’s negligence, our Chicago Medical Malpractice Lawyers can help you learn more about your rights.
 You may have the right to file a claim if you developed sepsis because your care provider failed to follow the standard of treatment after your procedure, causing you to develop an infection that progressed to sepsis, or if the care provider failed to properly monitor you for symptoms and provide treatment as needed.